xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 Setup pmset as follows:

-sudo pmset -a hibernatemode 25 sudo pmset -a standby 1 sudo pmset -a powernap 1 sudo pmset -a sleep 1 sudo pmset -a standbydelaylow 1
+´sudo pmset -a hibernatemode 25´
+´sudo pmset -a standby 1´
+sudo pmset -a powernap 1
+sudo pmset -a sleep 1
+sudo pmset -a standbydelaylow 1